-Join Garrick Chow for an in-depth discussion in this video Understanding differences between in-person and video-based teaching, part of Instructional Design Essentials: Creating Video Training.
+Join Garrick Chow for an in-depth discussion in this video Understanding differences between in-person and video-based teaching, part of Instructional Design: Creating Video Training.

 If you're coming to video based training from a live classroom background, it'll most likely take some time for you to adapt to a setting where you're going from speaking and interacting with a classroom full of people, to sitting in front of a computer or a camera in a room by yourself speaking to no one in particular.
 And that's probably one of the biggest differences you'll need to get used to.
 If you're accustomed to an interactive classroom dynamic, where you receive both verbal and visual feedback from your students, it'll feel strange to get no feedback at all while you're recording.
 As a result, you'll need to develop an ability to anticipate both the types of viewers or students you expect to be watching your training as, well as the types of questions and concerns they'll have about the material you're presenting.

 I'll talk more about that in the movies coming up in this chapter.
 But a lot of your success in creating good video training comes from understand key differences between a live classroom and a video tutorial.
 In a classroom setting students can ask you to repeat things or explain them in a different way.
 But in video training no one can ask you to repeat yourself, or to re-explain something you said.
 Although they will have the ability to rewind and listen again.
 You should aim for speaking as clearly as possible, and for providing thorough enough explanations, or real-world examples of what you're discussing, so that the students won't have to click back to rewatch portions of your video, just to understand the points you're trying to make.